-Streamline supports data capture on a non-rooted Android device.
-Streamline collects CPU performance data and Arm® MaliTM GPU, or Arm ImmortalisTM GPU, performance data from a single application, so you can profile your game or application without device modification.
+Streamline supports data capture on Android devices.
+Streamline collects CPU performance data and Arm® MaliTM GPU, or Arm ImmortalisTM GPU, performance data from a single application, so that you can profile your debuggable game or application without device modification.
+Streamline also supports non-debuggable application profiling on a rooted device.
 To configure Streamline to collect the right data, use the templates to select the most appropriate set of counters for your device.